Evesham Bell Tower: Modern recasting

 The bells were recast by John Taylor & Co in 1951, with additional metal, to make a slightly heavier ring of twelve.
 The size and scale of the bells were based upon the 11th of the ring of twelve at Worcester Cathedral, which had all been cast by Taylor's in 1928.
 The 11th at the cathedral weighs 34 long cwt 3 qrs 4 lb (1,767 kg or 3,896 lb) and has a diameter of 56.88 inches (144.5 cm); the new tenor bell for Evesham weighs 35 long cwt 2 qrs 20 lb (1,813 kg or 3,996 lb) and also has a diameter of 56.88 inches; both bells strike the note C#.

 The bells were hung in a new cast-iron frame for 13 bells, allowing for the future casting of a semitone bell.
 Uniquely, the frame featured an independent space for the new tenor bell in the centre of the tower, not touched by any other part of the frame, so that the tenor bell would not be affected by the forces generated by the other bells in the tower.
 The bells were dedicated by William Wilson Cash, Bishop of Worcester, on 8 December 1951, giving Worcestershire its second ring of twelve, after Worcester Cathedral.
-The new bells were an immediate success, described in the Ringing World as "the finest peal of twelve in a radius of many, many miles".
-The ease at which the tenor bell could be rung was also commented on; the bell had, and continues to have, a reputation amongst ringers for the ease at which it can be rung.
+The new bells were described in the Ringing World as "the finest peal of twelve in a radius of many, many miles".
+The tenor bell has a reputation amongst ringers for the ease at which it can be rung.
 The total cost of the recasting and rehanging was £3,250.